maoyadoudou/Defoliation/README.md

    exercise project in past, and nowadays~~ if option is 0, it ~~only~~ could copy word information (texts, tables, pictures, equations) and styles ~~, and I will move these codes to this project recently~~.
 If option is 1, during copying, it could replace parameter with your specific data.
 But I still not finished manual, sorry!
-3. I only have 1 year work experience in Java development in a Start-up company, lots of thing that I didn't consider in this project, you are welcome to point it out, thank you.
+3. I only have 1 year work experience in Java development in a start-up company, lots of thing that I didn't consider in this project, you are welcome to point it out, thank you.
 ## License
 I used MIT LICENSE, you can share it or edit it base on your requirements.
 I create this project base on one